Pirate Party (Sweden): The Pirate Bay trial

 A Pirate Party banner at the demonstration held in Stockholm 3 June 2006.

 Crowd at the 3 June demonstration.

 On 31 May 2006, Swedish police raided a facility hosting The Pirate Bay (and Piratbyrån, along with over 200 other independent site owners, hosted at the same facility), leading to a breakthrough for the Pirate Party in the public eye.
 Before the raid, the Party was steadily growing with some ten new members every day, but the raid caused a surge of 500 new members by the end of the day, with a membership count of 2,680.
 The next day another 930 people had registered membership, giving a total of 3,611 members, more than doubling their original number.
 During parts of 2006 Mikael Viborg, who is also known as the legal advisor of the popular BitTorrent tracker, The Pirate Bay was a board member of the Pirate Party.

 On 3 June 2006, the Party performed a "pirate demonstration" in Stockholm and Gothenburg.
 The demonstration was in collaboration with the youth sections of some other political parties (the Young Liberals, Young Greens and Young Left).
 Within a few days the file sharing issue had become the focus of national debate, followed by national as well as international media.
 Along with criticizing the approach to restricting Pirate Bay's file sharing by the Minister for Justice Thomas Bodström, the right to free information and rule of law became the Party's main standpoints.

 The Pirate Party had over 50,189 members As of 15 September 2009 – more members than 5 of the 7 parties in the Swedish Parliament – and was the third largest political party in Sweden by member count.
 Pirate Party's youth organisation, Young Pirate, had more than 21,800 members, making it the largest political youth organisation in Sweden.
 Since 17 April 2009, the party had more than tripled in size.
-Large increases in membership were associated with the controversial legislative change regulating signals intelligence, the IPRED law regarding copyright holder access to ISP subscriber information and the trial against The Pirate Bay.
+Large increases in membership were associated with the controversial legislative change regulating signals intelligence, the IPRED law regarding copyright holder access to Internet service provider (ISP) subscriber information and the trial against The Pirate Bay.
 On 17 April 2009 the court reached a guilty verdict in the Pirate Bay trial and on the same day the Pirate Party gained 3,000 new members within 7 hours, making it larger in terms of members than 3 of the 7 parties in the Parliament of Sweden.
 A total of over 9,000 new members joined the party on that day and the day after.
 One week later it reached 40,000 members, compared to 15,000 members before the verdict.

 On 30 April 2009, a newspaper election poll reported the Pirate Party vote to be 5.1% for the upcoming European Parliament election.
 Another more recent poll conducted by polling organization Demoskop for newspaper Upsala Nya Tidning gave the party 7.9%.
 The party eventually received 7.1% of the vote in the 7 June election, and won a seat in the European Parliament.